bcakmakoglu/vue-flow/docs/src/guide/utils/graph.md

 - Details:

-  Returns a transformation for the zoom pane according to input bounds.
+  Returns a transformation for the viewport according to input bounds.

 ### getRectOfNodes